Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Acute pericarditis is an acute inflammation of the visceral and parietal pericardial sheets (both with pericardial effusion and without it) of various etiologies.
-Acute pericarditis can be an independent disease or a manifestation of systemic disease.
+Acute pericarditis is an acute inflammation of the visceral and parietal layers of the pericardium (with or without pericardial effusion) of various etiologies.
+Acute pericarditis can be an independent disease or a manifestation of a systemic disease.

 ICD-10 code